stdombek/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 Patron notice policies determine which patron notice templates are sent out before, during, or after certain triggering events.
 Multiple notices can be set up in one policy.
 Patron notice policies are used in Circulation rules.

-Note: Reminder fees do not use the patron notice policy.
-See [Reminder fees](#reminder-fees).
+Note: Reminder fees and Title level hold requests do not use the patron notice policy.
+See [Reminder fees](#reminder-fees) and [TLR Notice templates](#notice-templates).

 ### Implementation considerations

-Before you can set up your patron notice policies, you must first configure your Patron notice templates.
+Before you can set up your patron notice policies, you must first configure your [Patron notice templates](#patron-notice-templates).

 You can set up multiple notices in one policy.
 Libraries’ needs differ.
 Some will want to create several policies with one or few notices in each policy.
 Other libraries may find it advantageous to create few policies, each containing several notices.
 Additionally, patron notice policies can be associated with more than one circulation rule.